 Instead, we next turn to a simple extension of the HAR-RV-J volatility forecasting model introduced in Section IV, in which we incorporate the time series of significant jumps as additional explanatory variables in a straightforward linear fashion.

 VI.
-Reduced Form Realized Volatility Modeling and Forecasting Revisited
+Accounting for Jumps in Realized Volatility Modeling and Forecasting, Revisited